dwblair/zip-tube/README.md

 zip-tube
 ========

-Licensed under the [CERN Open Hardware License 1.2](http://www.ohwr.org/documents/294a )
+This design came out of the MIT Media Lab Breast Pump Hackathon, and is Licensed under the [CERN Open Hardware License 1.2](http://www.ohwr.org/documents/294a
+)

 An easy-to-clean piping / tubing design.

 **Problem** -- sterile transport for fluids.